 Kalers Pond covers 87 acres and is located in Waldoboro, Lincoln County, Maine (see The Maine Atlas and Gazetteer map 13 E4).
 Drive east on Route 1 and turn left on Kalers Pond Road by the Dow Furniture store (look for the green store sign next to Route 1) about 1.5 miles before downtown Waldoboro.
 Note that Kalers Pond Road is privately owned, although it is not posted as such.
 Access to the pond is via permissive trespass over this road.
 I notice several hand-made signs pointing anglers in the direction of the access point.
 The road is unplowed past the last sign, which also requests that anglers park their vehicles at a plowed parking area across from the furniture store by Route 1.
 It takes less than 10 minutes to walk from the parking area by the store to the last sign, and another 2 minutes from this sign to the pond.
 I urge everyone to respect the wishes of the local property owners and follow the rules in order to keep access to this pond open and available to the general public far into the future.

-Pettingill Pond covers 42 acres and is located in Windham, Cumberland County, Maine (see The Maine Atlas and Gazetteer map 5 C2).
+Pettingill Pond covers 36 acres and is located in Windham, Cumberland County, Maine (see The Maine Atlas and Gazetteer map 5 C2).
 The public access to this body of water can be tricky to find under the snow in the winter.
 While driving on Route 302 in Windham (direction Raymond and Naples, i.e., north), turn right at the light on Anglers Road just past Bob’s Seafood Restaurant, go down that ruddy road for about 0.4 miles and look for house number 48.
-The small dirt public access point will be to your left immediately past that house (and across from house #51), but is not indicated by any signs.
+The small unmarked dirt public access point will be to your left immediately past that house (and across from house #51).
 You have gone too far if you reach Mud Pond Road.
-Note that the local home owners frown on outsiders leaving their vehicles on Anglers Road, which is quite narrow, twisty, and trafficky.
-The only readily-available place to leave your car in that area is on either side of the public access point, which can only accommodate a handful of vehicles.
+Note that Anglers Road is narrow, twisty, and trafficky.
+No vehicles can be parked on it.
+The only readily-available place to leave your car in that area is by Route 302.